PavelPashov/cligpt/README.md

 ### macOS

-To install CLI-GPT on macOS, build or download `cligpt-darwin-amd64` from [here](https://github.com/EiTamOnya/cligpt/releases/latest).
+To install CLIGPT on macOS, build or download `cligpt-darwin-amd64` from [here](https://github.com/EiTamOnya/cligpt/releases/latest).

 Then, run the following command: